jchejarla/spring-batch-db-cluster-partitioning/README.md

 Contains the core implementation for:

 - Custom `PartitionHandler` with database-backed partition distribution.
+- Custom 'ClusterAwarePartitioner' which can be customized with partition strategy.
 - Leader election and heartbeat mechanisms.
 - Interfaces for cluster-aware aggregation.
+- Handling of failover logic.

 ### `examples`

 Demonstrates the usage of `clustering-core` with sample jobs, showcasing:

 - Configuration of partitioned steps.
+- Implementation of custom partitioner
 - Implementation of custom aggregators.
-- Handling of failover scenarios.

 ## 🗄️ Supported Databases